AhmedAbdelgelel/AEXIS/QUICKSTART.md

 # - Quick Start Guide

-Welcome to AEXIS!
-This guide will get you up and running in under 5 minutes.
+Welcome to AEXIS This guide will get you up and running in under 5 minutes.

 ## What You'll Need